reupen/ipod_manager/README.md

 ## Acknowledgements

-Required to bild iPod manager, and contained in this repo are:
+Required to build iPod manager, and contained in this repo are:

 ### zlib
 Copyright (C) 1995-2010 Jean-loup Gailly and Mark Adler